Nexus-Mods/NexusModsAuthorToolsUE/readme.md

 ---

+## ❤️ Support the Project

+Contributions, feedback, bug reports, and feature suggestions are always welcome.

+If you'd like to help improve Nexus Mods Author Tools, please see the [Contributing Guide](Docs/Contributing.md).

+---

 > [!WARNING]
-> Nexus Mods Author Tools is developed by Nexus Mods to improve the Unreal Engine mod authoring experience.
-This project is not affiliated with or endorsed by Epic Games.
+> Nexus Mods Author Tools is developed by Nexus Mods and is not affiliated with or endorsed by Epic Games.
 Unreal Engine is a trademark or registered trademark of Epic Games, Inc.